Need to talk? Call 1800 882 436.

 Aromatherapy

-Essential oils can be used with massage or heated over a burner.
-There is no evidence aromatherapy provides pain relief, but some people find it pleasant.
+Aromatherapy should only be used by qualified complementary health practitioners.
 If you're thinking of using aromatherapy, check that your hospital or birth centre allows it.

 Only a trained person should perform acupuncture.
 Not all hospitals have an acupuncture therapist on staff, so you may need to discuss arranging your own practitioner.